 • Also just outside of the town of Vernal about 6.4 miles northwest is the McConkie Ranch.
 There are several examples of Fremont art and pictographs.

-Since mining has been and is an integral part of the history within the United States, it’s almost necessary to touch on the subject since this industry has its fingers also within the Book Cliffs.
-I’m going to try my best to avoid any current issues involved with politics or government and focus just on what pertains to the Book Cliffs.
+Mining is an integral part of the history of the United States.
+It’s almost necessary to touch on the subject since this industry has its fingers within the Book Cliffs.

-So precipitating out ANWR and off-shore drilling, the Western United States has seen its share of mines, oil rigs and related deaths.
-Fortunes have been made and lost within a fortnight, equipment left forgotten under the hard sun and whole towns have withered away.
-This has touched every state, in particular California, Nevada and Colorado.
+The Western United States has seen its share of mines, oil rigs, pollution, fracking and deaths.
+Fortunes have been made and lost overnight, equipment left forgotten under the hard sun and whole towns have withered away.
+This has touched almost every state but in particular, California, Nevada and Colorado have reaped the consequences.

-In Utah, most of what is mined or has been mined includes: Coal, Uranium, Gilsonite, Oil, Radium, Gold, Natural Gas, Copper, and Potash etc.
+In Utah, most of what is mined or has been mined includes: Coal, Gilsonite, Oil, Gold, Natural Gas, Copper, Radium, Uranium and Potash etc.

-Since the Book Cliffs are part of the 6,970,000 acres that also includes the larger Uinta Basin, mining might seem trifle compared to a scale this large.
+Since the Book Cliffs are part of the 6,970,000 acres that also includes the larger Uinta Basin, mining might seem a bit trifle compared to a scale this large and primitive.
 And I suppose in some respects it is.
-However, factor in wilderness, water, endangered species and natural resources and the question of whether or not it is trifle becomes a lot more muddied and hard to answer.
+However, factor in tangents like the water table, endangered species and natural resources and the question of whether or not it is trifle becomes a lot more muddied and hard to answer.

-Ranchers are going to have a different opinion from Farmers who will vastly different opinions from Environmentalists or government agencies and even hunters.
+Naturally enough, ranchers are going to have a different opinion from Farmers who will likewise have different opinions from Environmentalists or government agencies and even hunters.
 Then we have outdoor recreationalists who will have different opinions from all the aforementioned.
 Mining is in some aspects, a necessary problem.
-It is an industry that, like or not, has always been tied to local economies.
+It is an industry that, like or not, has always been tied to local economies and public outcry.

 The BLM holds a large percentage of the Book Cliffs under its jurisdiction.
-Within this dominion, as of 2003, there were 323,510 acres that held 400 active leases by no less than 294 separate companies.
-This obviously puts the BLM in an awkward position because on one hand, the BLM has the relatively easy revenue generation from these mining leases create and the responsibility of proper land management on the other.
+Within this dominion, as of 2003, there were 323,510 acres that held 400 active leases by no less than 294 separate energy companies.
+This obviously puts the BLM in an awkward position because on one hand, the BLM has the relatively easy revenue income that these mining leases create and the responsibility of proper land management on the other.
 Piece by piece, the BLM has either auctioned off or leased tracts within the Book Cliffs and parts of the Uinta Highlands.
-They’re currently considering allowing as many as 423 new natural gas wells on almost an additional 80,000 acres.
+They’re currently considering allowing as many as 423 new natural gas wells on almost an additional 83,000 acres.

 It’s somewhat downtrodden to hear facts and numbers like this but when comparing this to what’s currently happening to the local economy in Garfield County, Colorado from the recent gas and oil boom, it’s hard to make a stand against drilling/mining when people futures can be bettered by it.

 Currently, mining in the Book Cliffs has been largely regulated to Oil and Natural Gas.
 It’s been speculated that this area contains somewhere in the neighbourhood of 1.2-2.4 million barrels of both.
-With predictions like this, there will be more drilling, undoubtedly.
+With predictions like this, there will undoubtedly be more drilling.
 For anyone who’s ventured into this ‘no-man’s land’, the terrain is harsh, bone-dry and difficult to navigate.
-Probably the only saving grace about the Book Cliffs in terms of development is that slot canyons on the Colorado Plateau are few and far between.
 For anyone who’s crossed the San Rafael Swell in Central Utah without the aid of I-70, know this is not an easy undertaking.
 So again, in some respects, having a few more roads to access the ‘ghost areas’ of the Book Cliffs is nice.
 Otherwise, it would take an extra few days to reach these backcountry areas.
-It’s a bittersweet dilemma with no real applicable resolution that is going to make either side smile.
+It’s a bittersweet dilemma with no resolution that is going to make either side smile.

 Settlers began arriving in Utah in 1847.
 Most of these people were Mormons looking for an escape from religious persecution.
-From the years 1852-1854, coal production was ramped up and viewed as necessary and important to iron making since it was an easy energy source and in great abundance.
-From the 1860’s to the late 1880’s, the two major railroads: The Denver & Rio Grande and Union Pacific monopolized most of the coalfields seeing the importance of easy energy and money.
+For roughly three years from 1852-1855, coal production in Utah was ramped up and viewed as necessary and important to iron making since it was an easy energy source and in great abundance.
+From the 1860’s to the late 1880’s, the two major railroads: The Denver/Rio Grande and Union Pacific monopolized most of the coalfields seeing the importance of easy energy and money.

 Towns like Springville, Thompson Springs, Sunnyside and Crescent Junction grew overnight as railroad towns directly related to the production of coal.
-The field plateaued in 1920 during WWI and saw another rise during WWII, where things have since stabilized and gradually fallen due to the discovery of oil and natural gas.
+The field plateaued in 1920 during WWI and saw another rise during WWII.
+Since then, things have stabilized and gradually fallen due to the discovery of oil and natural gas.
 The coal industry saw another spike during the 1980’s followed by another financial plateau during the 1990’s when things again, started a gradual slide as the Wasatch Plateau and the Book Cliffs regions came to maturity.

 As insane as it sounds, maps of underground coalmines didn’t start to materialize until the late 1870’s and it wasn’t until the 1940’s, that maps became required for all existing and new mines.